phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Layouts/README.md

         self.setPalette(palette)
 ```

-&emsp; In this code we subclass QWidget to create our own custom widget Color.
+In this code we subclass QWidget to create our own custom widget Color.
 We
 accept a single parameter when creating the widget — color (a str).
 We first
 set .setAutoFillBackground to True to tell the widget to automatically fill it’s
 background with the window color.
 Next we change the widget’s